cwinglai/Whipmatch/README.md

   -A dynamic score tracking system
   -Performance ratings based on player accuracy -Smooth animations and hover effects
-  -Used SweetAlert to display custom pop-ups for game events to display correct matches or wrong answers.
+  -Used SweetAlert to display custom pop-ups for game events to display correct matches or wrong answers

 Car Database: